Neo-Assyrian Empire: Collapse and fall of the empire

-Sinsharishkun's accession did not go unchallenged.
-Immediately upon his rise to the throne, Sin-shumu-lishir rebelled and attempted to claim the throne for himself, despite the lack of any genealogical claim and as the only eunuch to ever do so in Assyrian history.
-Sin-shumu-lishir successfully seized several prominent cities in Babylonia, including Nippur and Babylon, but was defeated by Sinsharishkun after three months.
-This victory did little to alleviate Sinsharishkun's problems.
-The Babylonian vassal king Kandalanu also died in 627 BC.
+Sîn-šar-iškun's accession did not go unchallenged.
+Immediately upon his rise to the throne, Sîn-šumu-līšir rebelled and attempted to claim the throne for himself, despite the lack of any genealogical claim and as the only eunuch to ever do so in Assyrian history.
+Sîn-šumu-līšir successfully seized several prominent cities in Babylonia, including Nippur and Babylon, but was defeated by Sîn-šar-iškun after three months.
+This victory did little to alleviate Sîn-šar-iškun's problems.
+The Babylonian vassal king Kandalanu also died in 627 BCE.
 The swift regime changes and internal unrest bolstered Babylonian hopes to shake off Assyrian rule and regain independence, a movement which swiftly proclaimed Nabopolassar as its leader, who was probably a member of a prominent political family in Uruk.
-Some months after Sin-shumu-lishir's defeat, Nabopolassar and his allies captured both Nippur and Babylon, though the Assyrian response was swift and Nippur was recaptured in October 626 BC.
-Sinsharishkun's attempts to retake Babylon and Uruk were unsuccessful, however, and in the aftermath Nabopolassar was formally invested as king of Babylon in November 626 BC, restoring Babylonia as an independent kingdom.
+Some months after Sin-shumu-lishir's defeat, Nabopolassar and his allies captured both Nippur and Babylon, though the Assyrian response was swift and Nippur was recaptured in October 626 BCE.
+Sîn-šar-iškun's attempts to retake Babylon and Uruk were unsuccessful, however, and in the aftermath Nabopolassar was formally invested as king of Babylon in November 626 BCE, restoring Babylonia as an independent kingdom.

 In the years that followed Nabopolassar's coronation, Babylonia became a brutal battleground between Assyrian and Babylonian armies.
-Though cities often repeatedly changed hands, the Babylonians slowly pushed Sinsharishkun's armies out of the south.
-Under Sinsharishkun's personal leadership, the Assyrian campaigns against Nabopolassar initially looked to be successful: in 625 BC, Sippar was retaken and Nabopolassar failed to take Nippur; in 623 BC the Assyrians recaptured Nabopolassar's ancestral home city Uruk.
-Sinsharishkun might ultimately have been victorious had it not been for a usurper, whose name is not known, from the empire's western territories rebelling in 622 BC, marching on Nineveh and seizing the capital.
-Though this usurper was defeated by Sinsharishkun after 100 days, the absence of the Assyrian army allowed Nabopolassar's forces to capture all of Babylonia in 622–620 BC.
+Though cities often repeatedly changed hands, the Babylonians slowly pushed Sîn-šar-iškun's armies out of the south.
+Under Sîn-šar-iškun's personal leadership, the Assyrian campaigns against Nabopolassar initially looked to be successful: in 625 BCE, Sippar was retaken and Nabopolassar failed to take Nippur; in 623 BCE, the Assyrians recaptured Nabopolassar's ancestral home city Uruk.
+Sîn-šar-iškun might ultimately have been victorious had it not been for a usurper, whose name is not known, from the empire's western territories rebelling in 622 BCE, marching on Nineveh and seizing the capital.
+Though this usurper was defeated by Sîn-šar-iškun after 100 days, the absence of the Assyrian army allowed Nabopolassar's forces to capture all of Babylonia in 622–620 BCE.
 Despite this loss, there was little reason for the Assyrians to suspect that Nabopolassar's consolidation of Babylonia was a significant event and not simply a temporary inconvenience; in previous Babylonian uprisings the Babylonians had at times gained the upper hand temporarily.